qooxdoo/incubator.qx.io.jsonrpc/readme.md

 ```

 If you need a client with a customized transport often, we recommend
-to create a class that inherits from the client class, override the
+to 1) create a class that inherits from the `qx.io.jsonrpc.transport.Http`,
-methods which are needed to produce that custom behavior (such as
+2) override the methods which are needed to produce that custom behavior (such as
-`qx.io.jsonrpc.transport.Http#_createTransportImpl`, and provide a `defer`
+`qx.io.jsonrpc.transport.Http#_createTransportImpl`, and 3) provide a `defer`
 section which registers the behavior for your particular class of URIs:

 ```javascript